AlexBedley/IPASkeleton/README.md

 You want to install gulp globally so you can run `gulp` on the command line.

     npm install -g gulp
-Run these commands to build and publish the app locally:
+Run these commands to build and host the app locally:

     npm run build
     gulp appresolver